ueen/RoomAsset/README.md

 The [sample](https://github.com/humazed/RoomAsset/tree/master/sample) project demonstrates a simple database creation and usage example using the classic [Chinook database](http://www.sqlitetutorial.net/sqlite-sample-database).

-*Example: after a few upgrades your RoomDatabase may look like this (notice this is Java!!)
+*Example: after a few upgrades your RoomDatabase may look like (notice this is Java!!)

 ```java
 @Database(entities = {Chinook.class}, version = 7)